smizell/verbose/docs/index.rst

 Contributing
 ------------

 The source for this documentation can be found on Github at https://github.com/smizell/verbose.
 To contribute, please open a pull request.
-If you have any questions or issues, please open a ticket on Github.
 Thanks for checking out Verbose!